AEEE-SummerSchool/FPGA_Camp24/README.md

 **Lab2 Advanced Version:** Use the AXI bus or AXIS bus to achieve functional verification of any RTL IP under the PYNQ framework.

 **Lab3 Homework** Choose an arbitrary HLS design and optimize it according to design rules.
 Compare the results before and after optimization, and briefly explain the reasons for the changes.

+## Submission

+* Deadline: 18th July
+* Submission format:
+  * Github or Gitee repository with project souce code，Please submit using the same directory structure as the experimentPlease use the same project hiher
+* E-mail Notification: aeee-sc@qq.com

 ## Additional Material